AleksandarSherbula/Tetris/README.md

 # Tetris
-A Tetris game made in C++ and SFML
+A Tetris game made in C++ with SFML library